 In Amsterdam in summer, there is no delight greater than having a drink, lunch or dinner while with a view on the water.
 Especially on warm, sunny days, the water has a refreshing and calming effect.
 You can watch the many boats go by while sipping on a cocktail or munch on some traditional Dutch bitterballs.
-The days last long in The Netherlands, so you can spend long evenings along a waterside terrace in Amsterdam, soaking in the last of rays and watching the sunset.
+The days last long in The Netherlands in summer, so you can spend long evenings along a waterside terrace in Amsterdam, soaking in the last of rays and watching the sunset.
 Many bars and restaurants offer views on the canals, but it’s not that easy to find a space on a terrace that sits along the canal.
 Here are 10 of the best.

 1. De Waterkant

 De Waterkant means The Waterside in Dutch and this is the perfect name for this bar, as it lies peacefully along the broad Singelgracht Canal.
-The bar has a huge outside terrace and when it is too busy, you can always sit on the ground and dangle your feet from the dock.
-De Waterkant looks out onto the south-westside, so this is one to catch the last rays.
+It’s across the street from the Jordaan Quarter and walking distance from Leidseplein square.

 From the roadside, (it is on Marnixstraat, not far from Leidseplein), it’s rather difficult to spot this canalside bar, but you can just follow the huge Q-Park indoor parking.

 2. Café De Jaren